dotnet/docs/docs/core/introduction.md

 ## Runtime Technology

-The .NET [Common Language Runtime (CLR)](../standard/clr.md) is a low-level cross-platform runtime.
-The CLR provides type and memory safety, handles memory allocation and garbage collection, thread creation and management, native API interop, and many other functions.
+The .NET [Common Language Runtime (CLR)](../standard/clr.md) is a low-level, cross-platform runtime.
+The CLR provides type and memory safety, handles memory allocation and garbage collection, creates and manages threads, and affords native API interoperability and many other functions.

 .NET apps are compiled to a compact code format that can be supported on any operating system or chip hardware.
 Most .NET apps use APIs that are supported in multiple environments, requiring only the .NET runtime to run.